docusign/code-examples-node/README.md

 **Note: If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip items 1 and 2 below as they're automatically performed for you.**

 1. [Create a DocuSign developer account](https://go.docusign.com/o/sandbox/) if you don't already have one.
-1. A DocuSign integration key (client ID) that is configured for authentication to use either [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) or [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
+1. A DocuSign integration key (client ID) that is configured for authentication to use either [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) or [JWT Grant](https://developers.docusign.com/platform/auth/jwt/).

    To use [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/), you will need an integration key and its secret key.

-   To use [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/), you will need an integration key, an RSA key pair, and the **API Username** (GUID) of the impersonated user.
+   To use [JWT Grant](https://developers.docusign.com/platform/auth/jwt/), you will need an integration key, an RSA key pair, and the **API Username** (GUID) of the impersonated user.
 See [Configure JWT](#configure-jwt) below for detailed steps.

    For both authentication flows: